agabrown/PyGaia/README.rst

 applications*, such as predicting in detail astrometric paths of stars on the sky, or transforming between observation epochs.

+THE CURRENT VERSION OF THE CODE (0.6) CALCULATES THE PRE-LAUNCH PERFORMANCE PREDICTIONS FOR GAIA.
+AS OF 2014-07-18 THE PERFORMANCE NUMBERS ARE UNDER REVISION FOLLOWING THE GAIA COMMISSIONING PERIOD.
+THE PYGAIA CODE WILL BE UPDATED ACCORDINGLY TOWARD THE END OF AUGUST 2014.

 Documentation
 -------------